Nursing Home & Long-term Care Liability

-With nine Michigan offices, Plunkett Cooney’s attorneys can quickly and cost-effectively respond to accidents and other incidents in order to document evidence and to conduct staff interviews, which are essential for establishing the attorney/client privilege.
+With seven Michigan offices, Plunkett Cooney’s attorneys can quickly and cost-effectively respond to accidents and other incidents in order to document evidence and to conduct staff interviews, which are essential for establishing the attorney/client privilege.
 The firm’s geographic presence has resulted in our attorneys becoming extremely familiar with the local courts that adjudicate such matters.

 Understanding the delicate yet complicated relationships that exist between long-term care providers, their residents and immediate family members – individuals who often continue to be valued customers regardless of the dispute at hand – Plunkett Cooney attorneys strive to resolve each case in a respectful, professional and effective manner.

 - Successfully defended a nursing home wrongful death claim involving allegations of side rail positional asphyxia